ASU-Sun-Devil-Rocketry/CEAtools/README.md

-# CEAtools
-Software to automate the data collection process for NASA CEA
+Python Script for automating data collection from NASA CEA

-Link to <a href="https://cearun.grc.nasa.gov/" target="_blank">NASA CEA</a>.